State voting rules for Illinois

 Type of Ballot Based on Voter Category

-If you choose “My Return is Uncertain,” you will receive a ballot to vote in federal elections only (US President, US Senate, and US House of Representatives).
+“My Return is Uncertain" -- If you choose this category, you will receive a ballot to vote in federal elections only (US President, US Senate, and US House of Representatives).
+But you won't be eligible to vote in Illinois state and local elections (Governor, State Legislature, School Board, etc).

-If you choose “Intend to Return,” you will receive a ballot to vote in federal, state, and local elections.
+"Intend to Return" -- Means you have an intention to return in the future, but you don't need a set date or specific plans.
+If you choose this category, you will receive a ballot to vote in federal, state, and local elections.
 But this may be one of several factors used to determine whether you may be subject to Illinois state income tax.

-If you choose “I've Never Lived in the US,” you will receive a ballot to vote in federal elections only (US President, US Senate, and US House of Representatives).
+“I've Never Lived in the US" -- If you choose this category, you will receive a ballot to vote in federal elections only (US President, US Senate, and US House of Representatives).
+You aren't eligible to vote in Illinois state or local elections (Governor, State Legislature, School Board, etc).

 Find Your Election Office